antessio/dynamoplus/README.md

 ## Configuration

 1. You must have Python 3!
-Once you do, run `pip install -r requirements.txt` to install Python web token dependencies
+Once you do, run `pip install -r requirements.txt` to install Python dependencies

 2. Install Docker.
 Why Docker?
 Because it's the only way to ensure that the Python package that is created on your local machine and uploaded to AWS will actually run in AWS's lambda containers.